liqotech/liqo/docs/examples/replicated-deployments.md

 The above command configures Liqo with the following behaviour (see the dedicated [usage page](/usage/namespace-offloading.md) for additional information concerning namespace offloading configurations):

-* the `liqo-demo` namespace, and the contained resources, are offloaded only to the clusters with the `topology.liqo.io/type=destination` label.
+* The `liqo-demo` namespace, and the contained resources, are offloaded only to the clusters with the `topology.liqo.io/type=destination` label.
-* the pods living in the `liqo-demo` namespace only on virtual nodes.
+* The pods living in the `liqo-demo` namespace are scheduled only on virtual nodes.
+* With the `EnforceSameName` mapping strategy, we instruct Liqo to create the offloaded namespace in the remote cluster with the same name as the local one.
+This is not required, but it has been done for the sake of clarity in this example.

 ```{admonition} Selectors
 This example uses **selectors**, but they are not strictly necessary here, as all *peered* clusters have been targeted as *destination*.